jhrmnn/knitj/README.md

-Alternative front-end to Jupyter kernels.
+Alternative front-end to Jupyter kernels, in development.

 ### Motivation